gastonfournier/bash-scripts/README.md

-bash-scripts
+my bash scripts
 ============

-Usefull bash scripts that I use in my dayly life
+Usefull bash scripts that I use in my dayly life and that I thought it would be nice to share